SolisAU/elasticsearch-plaso-pipelines/README.md

 `prefetch`, `olecf` and `winreg` have a number of artefacts that use different field names.
 If I'm trying to look at a bunch of artefacts that show File and Folder Opening, and I want to keep my columns nice and tidy so I can export the results to CSV and add to my report, I don't want to see the `path` (of the file or folder) in 4 different fields. ie: prefetch: `path_hints`; olecf: `local_path`, `network_path` and `shell_item_path`; winreg: `shell_item_path`, `value_name`.

 Since Plaso switched from supporting Elasticsearch to OpenSearch they seem to have dropped the `parser` field as a default output field.
-You need to ADD THIS BACK IN by adding `--additional-fields parser` to your psort.py command line as some of the enrichment currently relies upon this existing.
-We'll look at changing that in the future.
+See below in installation on how to add this back in for now.

 ### Enrich Data ###